-Fiji demonstrated its commitment as regards abolition of the death penalty by cosponsoring and voting in favor of three UNGA Resolutions for a moratorium on the use of the death penalty in 2014, 2016 and 2018.
-The country also co-sponsorised the resolution in 2016.
+Fiji demonstrated its commitment as regards abolition of the death penalty by cosponsoring and voting in favor of four UN General Assembly resolutions for a moratorium on the use of the death penalty in 2014, 2016, 2018 and 2020.
+The country also cosponsored the resolution in 2016.

-Fiji participated in the Universal Periodic Review of the Human Rights Council in 2019 and accepted the recommendation to ratify the Second Optional Protocol to the International Covenant to Civil and Political aiming at the abolition of the death penalty.
-The Human Rights Council, of which Fiji are currently a member, would inevitably commend Fiji if they ratified the Protocol.
+Fiji participated in the Universal Periodic Review of the Human Rights Council in 2019 and accepted the recommendation to ratify the Second Optional Protocol to the International Covenant to Civil and Political, aiming at the abolition of the death penalty.
+The Human Rights Council would inevitably commend Fiji if they ratified the Protocol.